-A coalition of residents’ groups, elected representatives, other organisations and individuals, who are dedicated to protecting people* in the Loughborough and Shepshed area from the harmful effects of airborne toxins from traffic, quarrying and especially the poisonous gas and nano-particle emissions from the giant waste incinerator proposed by Biffa, Covanta and the Green Investment Group, at junction 23 of the M1 at Loughborough.
+A coalition of residents’ groups, elected representatives, other organisations and individuals, who are dedicated to protecting people* in Loughborough, Shepshed and Woodhouse Parish from the harmful effects of airborne toxins from traffic, quarrying and especially the CO2, and PM2.5, or smaller, particulate emissions from the giant waste incinerator under construction by Biffa, Covanta and the Green Investment Group, at junction 23 of the M1 at Loughborough.

 *Including those in vulnerable groups - babies, children, young people, pregnant women, the elderly and people engaged in outdoor sporting and exercise activities.

 We need to maintain a fighting-fund to cover future expenditure.
 Can you help, please?